CompuServe: Internet

-One of the big advantages of CIS over the Internet was that the users could purchase services and software from other CompuServe members using their CompuServe account.
-At this time, the Internet backbone was operated by NSFNET, and use of Internet accounts for commercial activity was prohibited.
+CIS users could purchase services and software from other CompuServe members using their CompuServe account, something Internet users could not do until the NSFNET lifted the prohibition on commercial Internet use in 1989.

-During the early 1990s the hourly rate fell from over $10 per hour to $1.95 per hour.
-In March 1992, it launched online signups with credit card based payments and a desktop application to connect online and check emails.
-In April 1995, CompuServe topped three million members, still the largest online service provider, and launched its NetLauncher service, providing WWW access capability via the Spry Mosaic browser.
-AOL, however, introduced a far cheaper flat-rate, unlimited-time, advertisement-supported price plan in the US to compete with CompuServe's hourly charges.
+During the early 1990s, the hourly rate decreased from more than $10 per hour to $1.95 per hour.
+In March 1992, it began online signups with credit card based payments and a desktop application to connect online and check emails.
+In April 1995, CompuServe had more than three million members, still the largest online service provider, and began its NetLauncher service, providing WWW access capability via Spry, a Mosaic browser.
+AOL, however, introduced a much cheaper flat-rate, unlimited-time, advertisement-funded price plan in the US to compete with CompuServe's hourly charges.
 In conjunction with AOL's marketing campaigns, this caused a significant loss of customers until CompuServe responded with a similar plan of its own at $24.95 per month in late 1997.

-As the World Wide Web grew in popularity with the general public, company after company closed their once-busy CompuServe customer support forums to offer customer support to a larger audience directly through company websites, an area which the CompuServe forums of the time could not address because they had not yet introduced universal WWW access.
+As the World Wide Web grew in popularity with the general public, company after company terminated their once-busy CompuServe customer assistance forums to offer customer assistance to a larger audience directly through their own company websites, an activity which the CompuServe forums of the time could not address because they did not yet have universal WWW access.

 In 1992, CompuServe acquired Mark Cuban's company, MicroSolutions, for $6 million.

 AOL's entry into the PC market in 1991 marked the beginning of the end for CIS.
 AOL charged $2.95 an hour versus $5.00 an hour for CompuServe.
-AOL used a freely available GUI-based client; CompuServe's wasn't free, and it only supported a subset of the system's functionality.
-In response, CIS lowered its hourly rates on several occasions.
+AOL used a freely available graphical user interface-based client; CompuServe's wasn't free, and it only had a subset of the system's functionality.
+In response, CIS decreased its hourly rates on several occasions.
 Subsequently, AOL switched to a monthly subscription instead of hourly rates, so for active users AOL was much less expensive.
 By late 1994, CompuServe was offering "unlimited use of the standard services (including news, sports, weather) ... and limited electronic mail" for $8.95 per month – what The New York Times called "probably the best deal."

-CIS's number of users grew, peaking in April 1995 at 3 million worldwide.
-By this point AOL had over 20 million users in the United States alone, but this was off their peak of 27 million, due to customers leaving for lower-cost offerings.
-By 1997 the number of users leaving all online services for dialup Internet service providers was reaching a climax.
+CIS's number of users grew, maximizing in April 1995 at 3 million worldwide.
+By this time AOL had more than 20 million users in the United States alone, but this was less than their maximum of 27 million, due to customers quitting for lesser-cost offerings.
+By 1997 the number of users quitting all online services for dial-up Internet service providers was reaching a climax.

 In 1997, CompuServe began converting its forums from its proprietary Host-Micro Interface (HMI) to HTML web standards.
 The 1997 change discontinued text based access to the forums, but the forums were accessible both through the web as well as through CompuServe's proprietary HMI protocol.
 In 2004 CompuServe discontinued HMI and converted the forums to web access only.
 The forums remained active on CompuServe.com until the end of 2017.